18-month sentence for man who tried to get Trump's tax data

 Hamlett apologized and told the judge he regrets what he did.
 He said his actions cost him "everything," including his career and his home.

 "I was trying to help, and I made a bad decision," he said.
-"It was a mistake, and it was a bad decision."
+"It was a mistake, and it was a bad mistake."

 The judge ordered Hamlett to report to a federal prison by May 28.
 He also ordered him to pay $14,794 in restitution to the Department of Education to cover the cost of its response to Hamlett's attempts.

-Defense attorney Michael Fiser had argued Hamlett didn't have any "intent to deceive" and tried "out of sheer curiosity" to discover whether he could access Trump's tax information.
+Defense attorney Michael Fiser had argued Hamlett tried "out of sheer curiosity" to discover whether he could access Trump's tax information.
+He expected a "congratulations," not his arrest, Fiser said.

+Rezaei said Hamlett's motives - maybe fame or fortune from a possible "bounty" for exposing Trump's tax data - can't excuse his actions.

 Trump has refused to release his tax returns, bucking an American tradition honored by every president since Jimmy Carter.

-Hamlett used Trump's name, Social Security number and date of birth to open an online application for federal student aid in September 2016, according to a court document accompanying his plea agreement.
+Hamlett used Trump's name, Social Security number and date of birth to open an online application for federal student aid in September 2016, authorities said.
 Hamlett also created a phony email address, djtrumpicusmaximus@gmail.com, in his application under Trump's name.

 After obtaining a username and password, Hamlett tried to use an Internal Revenue Service data retrieval tool to obtain Trump's tax information, the document says.

-"The defendant made six separate attempts to obtain the federal tax information from IRS servers, but he was unsuccessful," says the document.
+"The defendant made six separate attempts to obtain the federal tax information from IRS servers, but he was unsuccessful," said a document that accompanied Hamlett's guilty plea.
 It doesn't specify how much of Trump's tax information could have been retrieved with the online tool.

 Fiser said Hamlett had tried to call and notify the IRS about the flaws on the same day he tried to electronically access Trump's tax records.